calmdowntweak/havesomecoffee/README.md

 # havesomecoffee
-these files are a collection of my projects and stumblings I have attempted en route to coding my ass off
+these files are a collection of my projects and stumblings I have attempted en route to being able to build some things using a computer.